-5 A substantial majority of United States jurisdictions, then, require advice by the court of 6 one or more collateral sanctions, showing broad support for the idea that sound public policy and 7 fairness require advice beyond the constitutional floor.
-Yet, advising a defendant of some 8 collateral sanctions without addressing all of them may be misleading.
-It could reasonably be 9 understood to imply that the imprisonment, fine and other direct punishment, plus the collateral 10 sanctions specifically mentioned, represent the totality of the legal effects of the conviction.
+A substantial majority of United States jurisdictions, then, require advice by the court of one or more collateral sanctions, showing broad support for the idea that sound public policy and fairness require advice beyond the constitutional floor.
+Yet, advising a defendant of some collateral sanctions without addressing all of them may be misleading.
+It could reasonably be understood to imply that the imprisonment, fine and other direct punishment, plus the collateral sanctions specifically mentioned, represent the totality of the legal effects of the conviction.
 See, e.g., Padilla v.
-Kentucky, 130 U.S. at 1491 (Alito J., concurring in the judgment) ("[I]f defense 11 12 counsel must provide advice regarding only one of the many collateral consequences of a 13 criminal conviction, many defendants are likely to be misled."); United States v.
-Glaser, 14 F.3d 14 1213 (7th Cir.
-1994) (notice of restoration of rights misleading in not mentioning firearms restriction); cf. Leatherman v.
-Tarrant County Narcotics Intelligence and Coordination Unit, 507 15 16 U.S. 163, 168 (1993) (applying maxim expressio unius est exclusio alterius, the statement of one thing is the exclusion of other things).
-For example, it would be reasonable but incorrect for a 17 18 defendant pleading guilty in Wyoming to assume that because the court advised that firearms 19 privileges and "federal benefits" might be lost, no state benefits, such as access to public 20 housing, were at risk.
-Accordingly, both fairness to individuals, and the possibility that-the 21 obligation of counsel recognized in Padilla could otherwise have a destabilizing effect on the 22 plea process, suggests that states should provide clear and accurate information about collateral 23 consequences as part of the criminal justice process.
-24 25 To provide clear notice to individuals facing criminal charges, Section 5 requires notice information about a broad range of potential consequences in several categories.
-This is the 26 27 approach of the ABA Criminal Justice Standards, which provide: 28 29 Before accepting a plea of guilty or nolo contendere, the 30 court should also advise the defendant that by entering the plea, the defendant may face additional consequences 31 including but not limited to the forfeiture of property, the 32 33 loss of certain civil rights, disqualification from certain governmental benefits, enhanced punishment if the 34 35 defendant is convicted of another crime in the future, and, if the defendant is not a United States citizen, a change in 36 the defendant's immigration status.
-The court should 37 38 advise the defendant to consult with defense counsel if the defendant needs additional information concerning the 39 40 potential consequences of the plea.
-41
+Kentucky, 130 U.S. at 1491 (Alito J., concurring in the judgment) ("[I]f defense counsel must provide advice regarding only one of the many collateral consequences of a criminal conviction, many defendants are likely to be misled."); United States v.
+Glaser, 14 F.3d 1213 (7th Cir.
+1994) (notice of restoration of rights misleading in not mentioning firearms restriction).
+For example, it would be reasonable but incorrect for a defendant pleading guilty in Wyoming to assume that because the court advised that firearms privileges and "federal benefits" might be lost, no state benefits, such as access to public housing, were at risk.
+Accordingly, both fairness to individuals, and the possibility that-the obligation of counsel recognized in Padilla could otherwise have a destabilizing effect on the plea process, suggest that states should provide clear and accurate information about collateral consequences as part of the criminal justice process.

+To provide clear notice to individuals facing criminal charges, Section 5 requires information about a broad range of potential consequences in several categories.
+This is the approach of the ABA Criminal Justice Standards, which provide:

+Before accepting a plea of guilty or nolo contendere, the court should also advise the defendant that by entering the plea, the defendant may face additional consequences including but not limited to the forfeiture of property, the loss of certain civil rights, disqualification from certain governmental benefits, enhanced punishment if the defendant is convicted of another crime in the future, and, if the defendant is not a United States citizen, a change in the defendant's immigration status.
+The court should advise the defendant to consult with defense counsel if the defendant needs additional information concerning the potential consequences of the plea.

-42 ABA STANDARDS FOR CRIMINAL JUSTICE: GUILTY PLEAS, Standard 14-1.4(c) (3d ed.
+ABA STANDARDS FOR CRIMINAL JUSTICE: GUILTY PLEAS, Standard 14-1.4(c) (3d ed.
 1999).
-See

-43 also ABA STANDARDS FOR CRIMINAL JUSTICE: COLLATERAL SANCTIONS AND DISCRETIONARY

-- 44 DISQUALIFICATIONS, Standard 19-2.3(a) (3d ed.
-2004). - 45
+See also ABA STANDARDS FOR CRIMINAL JUSTICE: COLLATERAL SANCTIONS AND DISCRETIONARY DISQUALIFICATIONS, Standard 19-2.3(a) (3d ed.
+2004).

-1 The ABA Standards also require defense counsel to inform clients about collateral 2 consequences.
-ABA STANDARDS FOR CRIMINAL JUSTICE: GUILTY PLEAS, Standard 14-3.2(f) (3d 3 ed.
-1999) ("To the extent possible, defense counsel should determine and advise the defendant, 4 sufficiently in advance of the entry of any plea, as to the possible collateral consequences that 5 might ensue from entry of the contemplated plea.")
-While most courts have held that a defense 6 counsel's failure to advise the client of applicable collateral consequences has no effect on the 7 plea, misadvice about important collateral consequences may.
-See, e.g., United States v.
-Couto, 8 311 F.3d 179, 187-88 (2d Cir.
-2002); Strader v.
-Garrison, 611 F.2d 61 (4th Cir.
-1979); United 9 States v.
-Kwan, 407 F.3d 1005, 1016-18 (9th Cir.
-2005).
-This Act imposes no new duties on 10 defense counsel.
-Section 3(b)(1).
-11
+The ABA Standards also require defense counsel to inform clients about collateral consequences.
+ABA STANDARDS FOR CRIMINAL JUSTICE: GUILTY PLEAS, Standard 14-3.2(f) (3d ed.
+1999) ("To the extent possible, defense counsel should determine and advise the defendant, sufficiently in advance of the entry of any plea, as to the possible collateral consequences that might ensue from entry of the contemplated plea.")

-12 The Method and Timing of Advisement.
-Section 5(a) provides that notice will be given by 13 a government agency or official.
-Appropriate actors to give notice, depending on state 14 procedure, could include the court or court clerk, pretrial services, jail authorities, or the 15 prosecution.
+The Method and Timing of Advisement.
+Section 5(a) provides that notice will be given by a government agency or official.
+Appropriate actors to give notice, depending on state procedure, could include the court or court clerk, pretrial services, jail authorities, or the prosecution.